NGWPC/ripple1d-pipeline/design_guide.md

 # Design Guide

-The purpose of this file is to capture the reasoning behind the major design decisions so it doesn't have to be re-derived (or re-argued) later.
+The purpose of this file is to capture the reasoning behind the major design decisions so they don't have to be rederived or reargued later.
 This is not a Readme or setup guide.

 ---